 Governor Wike recalled how in 2015 the federal government used the military to invade Rivers State, interfered with and even annulled elections, but were resisted, just as he made sure senatorial results for Rivers East were announced in victory for Senator George Sekibo and that of Rivers West, that produced Sen Betty Apiafi.

-He regretted that despite the risk taken to deliver them, same people were now in Abuja, allegedly plotting against him, praying they won’t succeed because God has blessed him.
+He regretted that despite the risk taken to deliver them, the same people were now in Abuja, allegedly plotting against him, praying they won’t succeed because God has blessed him.

 He denied promising anyone Rivers PDP governorship ticket despite the pressure some leaders mounted on him and attempts to divide the State House of Assembly, adding that though he didn’t clinch the PDP presidential ticket, he actually gave a good account self at the primary.

 “We will take all.
-We are taking all because Rivers people are happy with what we have done in this state. we have not only provided infrastructure, we have also defended the interest of Rivers State”, he said.
+We are taking it all because Rivers people are happy with what we have done in this state. we have not only provided infrastructure, we have also defended the interest of Rivers State”, he said.

-Besides securing refund of money illegally deducted by federal government over the Police Trust Fund, the governor said his administration recovered oil wells wrongly ceded to Imo State and is collecting accruing revenue from disputed oil wells between Rivers and Bayelsa States.
+Besides securing a refund of money illegally deducted by the federal government over the Police Trust Fund, the governor said his administration recovered oil wells wrongly ceded to Imo State and is collecting accruing revenue from disputed oil wells between Rivers and Bayelsa States.